zapaz/forge-deploy-lite/README.md

 For your contract, just replace everywhere `Counter` by the name of your contract.

 DeployLite checks onchain if bytecode is already deployed, and then stops if this is the case, or deploys contract and writes deployed address in `adresses.json`
-(you have to make to pass the forge script 2 times to validate that a deployment has succeded, if not some "Contract_last" addresses will appears in your `addresses.json` file)
+(you have to pass the forge script 2 times to validate that a deployment has succeeded, if not some "Contract_last" addresses will appears in your `addresses.json` file)

-Latest version of DeployLite handles constructor arguments, immutable variables and ignores metadata

-`deployLite` comes in 3 forms:
+`deployLite` comes in 3 flavors to optionnaly handle constructor argument and immutable variables=

 - one param when you have no constructor arguments and no immutable variable
 ```solidity
 function deployLite(string memory name) external returns (address addr);